HOW TO USE THE

 MAIN LOGO CONSTRUCTION

-This Sigma Iota Alpha first logo is the cornerstone of the sorority's brand.
+This SIA first logo is the cornerstone of the sorority's brand.
 It is one of the most valuable and visible assets.
 Due to this, there must be proper usage of the logo.
 The logo consists of the full name, "Hermandad de Sigma Iota Alpha Incorporada" along with the SIA icon.

 The SIA Icon consists of the pegasus wings, unicorn's head, rose, as well as four curved lines which represent the 4 founding schools of the sorority.